ricamgar/GameCover/README.md

 This is the official application for the GameCover Gamepad provided by [Mirtech](http://www.mirtech.es/) ©

 The application shows all Games, Emulators and Virtual Reality apps compatible with the gamepad.
+It can be downloaded from the Play Store [https://play.google.com/store/apps/details?id=com.ricamgar.gamecover.android](https://play.google.com/store/apps/details?id=com.ricamgar.gamecover.android)

 This application has been used to research about new languages and libraries related to the Android world like: